Killing Floor (song): Original song

 Howlin' Wolf recorded "Killing Floor" in Chicago in August 1964, which Chess Records released as a single.
 According to blues guitarist and longtime Wolf associate Hubert Sumlin, the song uses the killing floor – the area of a slaughterhouse where animals are killed – as a metaphor or allegory for male-female relationships: "Down on the killing floor – that means a woman has you down, she went out of her way to try to kill you.
 She at the peak of doing it, and you got away now ...
 You know people have wished they was dead – you been treated so bad that sometimes you just say, 'Oh Lord have mercy.'
 You’d rather be six feet in the ground."

 "Killing Floor" is an upbeat twelve-bar blues with an "instantly familiar" guitar riff provided by Sumlin.
 Backing Howlin' Wolf (vocals) and Sumlin (electric guitar) are Lafayette Leake (piano), Buddy Guy (acoustic guitar), Andrew "Blueblood" McMahon (bass), Sam Lay (drums), Arnold Rogers (tenor sax), and Donald Hankins (baritone sax).
 The song appears on several Howlin' Wolf compilation albums, including his 1966 album The Real Folk Blues.

 Jimi Hendrix rendition

 Jimi Hendrix performed "Killing Floor" early in his career, including early vocal performances with Curtis Knight and the Squires in 1965 and 1966.
 Shortly after arriving in England in September 1966, Hendrix performed the song when he sat in with Cream at Regent Street Polytechnic.
 "Killing Floor" was included in the set list of the newly formed Jimi Hendrix Experience.
 The song was often a set opener, and Hendrix played the song at a faster tempo, with a different rhythm guitar and bass line.
 Early recordings include live versions from October 1966 in Paris (The Jimi Hendrix Experience box set), March 1967 in the BBC studios (BBC Sessions), and June 1967 at the Monterey International Pop Festival (Jimi Plays Monterey).

 The Electric Flag version

 This song was performed by The Electric Flag on their 1968 album, A Long Time Comin.
+The lead guitarist was Mike Bloomfield, and the vocalist was Nick Gravenites.
+The track, which was preceded by a snippet of the beginning of a speech by Lyndon B. Johnson, was introduced to a wider audience after its inclusion on the very successful CBS sampler, The Rock Machine Turns You On.